Skip to main content

 2

-Upload your spec
+Upload your specification

-Drag and drop your OpenAPI spec file (JSON or YAML) into the upload zone.
-Blacksmith supports OpenAPI 2.0, 3.0, 3.1, and 3.2.
+Drag and drop your OpenAPI specification file (JSON or YAML) into the upload zone.
+MCP Blacksmith supports OpenAPI 2.0 (Swagger), 3.0, 3.1, and 3.2.

 3